jhuus/HawkEars-TensorFlow/README.md

 On Windows, see https://www.ffmpeg.org/download.html#build-windows

-5. If you have a compatible NVIDIA GPU, you can get improved performance by installing [CUDA] (https://docs.nvidia.com/cuda/).
+5. If you have a compatible NVIDIA GPU, you can get improved performance by installing [CUDA](https://docs.nvidia.com/cuda/).
 You may want to test without CUDA first though, to ensure your basic setup is correct and to collect baseline performance numbers.

 ## Analyzing Field Recordings
 TBD